-Shades of Her: A Commentary on Colorism,” is a documentary that explores the nuances of skin tone in African American women in a unique and poignant way.
-By utilizing both dance and expression, the viewer sees and hears women share their stories of how the color of their skin has affected their lives, how they see themselves, and how they interact with others.
+Shades of Her: A Commentary on Colorism is a documentary that explores the nuances of skin tone in African American women in a unique and poignant way.
+By utilizing both dance and expression, the viewer sees and hears women share their stories of how the color of their skin have affected their lives, how they see themselves, and how they interact with others.
 The film aims at breaking down stereotypical barriers placed on African American women, all while advocating empowerment and unity among women.

 The goal of this film to engage in healthy dialogue of how the variety in skin shades affects interactions between African American women, dating, jobs, media and overall self esteem.
 This film discusses the difficulties of navigating colorism in the African American community.
 It speaks about women in media, social media, self esteem and life experiences of a variety of women.